ChesterJFGould/SimplyTyped/interpreter/README.md

 environments variable is replaced with the substitute expression in the body expression.
 `Environment (var, sub, body) -> beta_reduce (substitute sub var body)`

+These rules allow the interpreter to not perform work that will be thrown out later, for example a particularly complicated expression being applied to a constant function.